Written by

 Prediction markets usually charge fees in three main ways:

-Trading fee A small percentage (or fixed fee) when you buy or sell, or when your order gets matched.
+A small percentage (or fixed fee) when you buy or sell, or when your order gets matched.
 Think of it like an exchange commission.

-Spread This is the hidden cost.
+This is the hidden cost.
 You’ll often see a difference between the buy price and the sell price.
 On low-liquidity markets that spread can be wide, and it can cost more than any official fee.

-Settlement fee Some platforms take a fee when the market resolves and you cash out winning shares (or when you redeem/withdraw).
+Some platforms take a fee when the market resolves and you cash out winning shares (or when you redeem/withdraw).

 Quick rule I use: on big, liquid markets the spread is usually small and fees matter most; on small markets the spread is often the real killer.